fostermadeco/freeway/README.md

 - Route partial segments through, like /foo{{bar}}/ => /category-{{bar}}/
 - Run common queries like category_id on tokens before passing them on to new ones (example: {{category from=cat_name to=cat_id}} would take the cat name, but return te id

+## Testing

+Testing is done with [Testee](http://experienceinternet.co.uk/software/testee/docs/).
+After you install the module, it will automatically notice Freeway tests (which are stored in /test).
+You should be able to run tests from Testee.